gui2de/ppol768-spring23/Class Materials/week-03/README.md

 ## Assignment 1 : Form a group

-- Follow instructions on (Group Projects)[Group Projects/README.md] to form a group and notify us via the class repository.
+- Follow instructions on [Group Projects](https://github.com/gui2de/ppol768-spring23/blob/aaa8986faf01321d0969bdbe404d887c68a0e95d/Group%20Projects/README.md) to form a group and notify us via the class repository.

 ## Assignment 2 : Submit a project pitch for your group project.